 Roy would likely have been exposed to music as it not only emanated from the many nightclubs and bars in the area, but also poured out of many of the homes where the musicians who kept the scene alive lived in and around Central.
 His high school, Thomas Jefferson High School, from which Ayers graduated, produced some of the most talented new musicians, such as Dexter Gordon.

-In Your Eyes (Expanded Edition)
+Set My Love In Motion (Expanded Edition)

-Hot Spot (Expanded Edition)
+Enchanted Lady (Expanded Edition)